-Beat the Clock
+1. Beat the Clock

 This basketball halftime game involves choosing a spectator at random who must beat the clock to win prizes.
 The shooter tries to make four baskets in 30 seconds.
 The four baskets must be a free throw, a lay up, a three-point shot and a half-court shot.
 Those who have some level of shooting ability can quickly get through the first half of the contest but may struggle with the three-pointer.
 Those who make the three-point shot must then contend with Lady Luck to heave a long ball from a distance.

 The twist contest is a humorous way to get the crowd energized at halftime.
 The mascot goes into the crowd and selects random fans.
 The fans compete in a twist dance contest in an attempt to win over the crowd.
 Crowd applause judges each contestant.

-Dueling Free Throws
+3. Dueling Free Throws

 Both players stand side by side on the same free-throw line and try to sink as many baskets as possible before one minute expires on the clock.
 As the crowd cheers, the contestants shoot, rebound and find ways to sabotage the other to gain the most points by the time the buzzer sounds.

-This halftime game allows several people to get involved in between basketball halfs.
+This halftime game allows several people to get involved in between basketball halves.
 Ten contestants from the crowd gather in the center of the court where they each take off their shoes and place them in a bag.
 The contestants turn their backs and walk to the baseline.